Uganda: Post-Conflict Transformation

 Students discover how grassroots efforts by local organizations continue to play a central factor in addressing the economic, social, and psychological effects of conflict in both Uganda and Rwanda.

-Students receive intensive instruction in Acholi, a widely spoken language in northern Uganda, and understood in southern Sudan, eastern Kenya, western Congo, and northern Tanzania.
+Students receive intensive instruction in Acholi, a widely spoken language in northern Uganda, and understood in southern Sudan, eastern Kenya, and western Congo.
 Classes are taught by native Acholi speakers and are designed to help students become more immersed in the community.
 Students are able to improve their language skills by speaking with their host families and through interactive assignments.

-Language instruction will give students the necessary grounding to use the language in day-to-day interactions as well as a framework for further language study on the ground.
+Language instruction gives students the necessary grounding to use the language in day-to-day interactions as well as a framework for further language study on the ground.

-The program's Field Study Seminar introduces students to the fundamentals of research tools, methodologies, and ethical norms of conducting research in a post-conflict environment.
+The program's Research Methods and Ethics seminar introduces students to the fundamentals of research design, field methodologies and ethical norms of conducting research in a post-conflict environment.
 As part of the course, students engage in briefing and de-briefing sessions to process their experiences surrounding the memorial visits.

-Students complete an independent study project (ISP)or an internship with a local NGO or association working in the area of peacebuilding or sustainable reconciliation.
-This option gives students the opportunity to either reflect conceptually and through field study on post-conflict achievements and community building in northern Uganda, or the chance to complete a service learning project with an educational or human rights institution.
+Students complete a research-based Independent Study Project (ISP) or a practicum-based ISP with a local NGO or association working in the area of peace-building, sustainable reconciliation, or economic development.
+This option gives students the opportunity to either reflect conceptually through field study on post-conflict achievements and community building in northern Uganda, or the chance to complete a practicum with an educational or human rights institution.

 Sample topic areas for the ISP include: